Duke's Aldridge Academy

-Duke's Aldridge Academy (formerly Northumberland Park Community School) is a co-educational secondary school located in the Northumberland Park ward of Tottenham in the London Borough of Haringey, United Kingdom.
+Duke's Aldridge Academy (formerly Northumberland Park Community School) is a co-educational secondary school in the Northumberland Park ward of Tottenham in the London Borough of Haringey, United Kingdom.

 The school offers GCSEs and BTECs as programmes of study for pupils.

-The school site is located immediately next to Tottenham Hotspur F.C.'s newly built Tottenham Hotspur Stadium, which can be seen from the playground.
+The school site is next to Tottenham Hotspur F.C.'s newly built Tottenham Hotspur Stadium, which can be seen from the playground.

 History

 Northumberland Park Community School was founded in 1972.
 There were delays in the construction of the school building in Trulock Road, so pupils were temporarily taught in former Tottenham County School buildings in Tottenham Green.
 The school eventually occupied its purpose-built site in 1977.

 The inaugural Headmaster was Mr David Pert.
 Mr John Coughlan became Headmaster in 1997-2004, followed by Mr Andy Kilpatrick in 2005 (as Headteacher), and last Miss Monica Duncan in 2009 (who changed her title from Headteacher to Executive Principal in 2019).
 Kilpatrick received an OBE from HM The Queen for services to education after an incident in which he was attacked at knifepoint by a Year 10 pupil in 2008.

 Northumberland Park underwent a number of building extensions over the years, including a renovation and redecoration programme of works as part of the Building Schools for the Future scheme.

 The school had an attached provision for students in Years 12 and 13, Northumberland Park Community School Sixth Form, but this was closed in the early 2000s after being put into special measures by Ofsted.
 Following the opening of Haringey Sixth Form Centre in nearby White Hart Lane, Haringey Council closed all school sixth forms in the poor east of the borough (retaining those in the wealthy west of the borough) and declared all schools in the Tottenham and Wood Green to be designated feeder schools for the new sixth form centre.

 Previously a community school administered by Haringey London Borough Council, in September 2017 Northumberland Park Community School converted to academy status and is now sponsored by the Aldridge Education Trust.
-The conversion to academy status was a source of controversy, with former members of Northumberland Park's senior leadership team claiming that the school had converted to academy status in the way set out by the Department for Education, and others disputing this claim.